9 Genius Pedicure Tips I Learned From A Top London Foot Doctor

 Exfoliating socks don't have to be scary

-And what about the latest viral hack of using glycolic acid toner on dry, cracked feet?
-"Mildly exfoliating acids can help," said Dina, "but is it a long-term solution?
+And what about the latest viral hack of using glycolic-acid toner on dry, cracked feet?
+"Mildly-exfoliating acids can help," said Dina, "but is it a long-term solution?
 Probably not.
-Some cracked foot creams have lactic acid in them [like her failsafe CCS Foot Care Cream] but make sure it also includes urea, which is a really moisturising ingredient.
-TikTok hacks can be a bit of a fad and while this can be done, you ideally want something that's clinically proven, designed for your feet and that won't cause you damage with long-term use."
+Some cracked-foot creams have lactic acid in them [like her failsafe CCS Foot Care Cream], but make sure it also includes urea, which is a really moisturizing ingredient.
+TikTok hacks can be a bit of a fad and while this can be done, you ideally want something that's clinically-proven, designed for your feet, and that won't cause you damage with long-term use."

 How to tell if your feet need more than just cream